 How To Rebrand Fiat-Chrysler Automobiles: Alfa Romeo

 Fiat-Chrysler Automobiles has issues.
 The merged company has long not known what to do with the brands they own but the issue hit critical mass in June 2018.
 Some brands like Maserati got a plan that would help turn the direction it was headed in for the better.
 Other brands got plans that would help continue or add on to their current success.
 However, the brands that you could arguably say matter the most, Fiat & Chrysler, as well as Dodge, didn’t get plans that would showcase & ensure their future, rather laying the seeds for these brands demise.
-So this article is part two of an eight-part series, showcasing how I would position the brands the FCA owns to be better successful.
-Previously, I explained how to rebrand Dodge.
-Now in this article, I will particularly be focusing on the Italian Luxury Cloverleaf, Alfa Romeo, and how they shouldn’t squander good fortune.
+So this article is part five of an eight-part series, showcasing how I would position the brands the FCA owns to be better successful.
+Previously, I explained how to rebrand Chrysler.
+Now in this article, I will particularly be focusing on the Italian Luxury Cloverleaf, Alfa Romeo, and how they shouldn’t squander their good fortune.

 One might wonder why Alfa even needs to be targeted in this eight-part series.
 Alfa is currently doing just fine.
 This is true and speaking of their good fortune, Alfa Romeo was one of the company’s fortunate enough to get a plan from the FCA during that meeting.
 However, it is questionable in its marketing strategy going forward.
 Strictly thinking about the American market here, an LWB version of the Giulia and the Stelvio doesn’t make much sense.
 And the naming strategy for the new GTV sports car may cause issues later.
 So how can Alfa fix the little mistakes they’ve made?
 It's quite simple actually.
-Keep calm, use common sense and follow the Germans in how they brand structure.
+Keep calm, use common sense, and follow the Germans in how they use brand structure.

 We start this rebrand in 2019 by repositioning the Alfa Romeo 4C Spider.
 Its competition is the BMW 2-Series, Audi TT, Porsche 718 Cayman & Boxster, Mercedes-Benz SLC, BMW Z4, and the Lotus Evora 400.
 It’s time to better reflect that.
 The base trim level keeps the 1.7L 237 HP Turbo I4 but now an Italia trim level slots above it, making 280 HP from the same 2.0L Turbo I4 shared with the Gulia.
 The Italia comes available with performance upgrades to accommodate the power gain.
 Slotting above that is the return of the coupe Competizione.
 It uses a beefed up version of the 2.0L I4 with a twin turbo setup, making 360 HP mated to a 6-speed sequential transmission.
 Above that, the 4C finally gets a Quadrifoglio trim level.
 Available in spider or coupe, it comes with a detuned version of the 2.9L in the Gulia.
 Using only one turbo, the car will produce 404 HP also mated to a 7-speed sequential transmission.
 An 8-speed automatic is an available option.
 The Competizione and Quadrifoglio versions should be produced on a by order basis though.